 Colours are so important for many reasons, not just our own personal preference, but people who work in town and urban planning also have to consider colours, especially for the reasons that first spring to mind such as listed buildings, conservation areas, and places of specific interest.

-Colours can make a bigger difference than you think!
+Colours in urban areas can make a bigger difference than you think!

 We spoke last week about how certain colours, used in decorating your home can make you feel, but did you know that the use of colours in planning, has far reaching effects, some of which we don’t even realise until it is pointed out to us!